 - A. Purpose.
 In order to promote the public health, safety and general welfare, and protect adjoining lands and water bodies from potential soil erosion and sedimentation impacts, the clearing, filling and grading of property is hereby regulated and requires issuance of a clearing, filling and grading permit ("CFG" permit).
 A CFG permit is not required for any activity which is conducted in accordance with a site plan or subdivision plan approved by the Planning Board, provided that the plan illustrates the limits of disturbance, the activity conforms to the plan, and soil erosion and sediment control measures and/or a stormwater pollution prevention plan shall have been approved. - B. General regulations.
-No excavation, regrading, filling, removal, stripping or disturbance of topsoil, earth, sand, gravel, rock or other substance from the ground, subsequently herein referred to as an "operation" or "operations," shall be commenced or carried on in the Town of Carmel unless, except as otherwise provided herein, a permit has been duly issued in accordance with the procedure set forth elsewhere in this section.
+No excavation, regrading, filling, removal, stripping or disturbance of topsoil, earth, sand, gravel, rock or other substance from the ground, subsequently herein referred to as an "operation" or "operations," shall be commenced or carried on in the Town of Carmel unless, except as otherwise provided herein, a permit therefor has been duly issued in accordance with the procedure set forth elsewhere in this section. - (1) No operation authorized under this subsection shall be permitted on Sunday or before 8:00 a.m. or after 5:00 p.m. on other days. - (2) No operation shall be commenced or carried on which is primarily for the purpose of the sale or exchange of excavated topsoil, earth, sand, gravel, rock or other substance from the ground. - (3) All landfill shall be clean soil, rocks or sand and shall be nonburnable and shall contain no garbage, refuse, waste or material deemed to be deleterious according to the standards of the applicablehealth codes. - BC.
+Activities regulated. - (1) Activities involving less than four hundred (400) square feet of area.

-C. Activities regulated.

-- (1) Activities involving less than four hundred (400) square feet of area.
 Any activity that disturbs less than four hundred (400) square feet of gross lot area shall not require a CFG permit.
-The Building Inspector, in issuing a building permit, can require that soil erosion control measures be installed to reduce impacts to adjoining properties, watercourses, and waterbodies. - (2) Activities associated with the construction or expansion of a single-family detached or two-family dwelling.
+The Building Inspector, in issuing a building permit, can require that soil erosion control measures be installed to reduce impacts to adjoining properties, watercourses, and waterbodies. - (2) Activities associated with the construction or expansion of a single-family detached or twofamily dwelling.
 Whenever disturbances are proposed on a lot being used for a single-family detached or two-family dwelling, or proposing construction or expansion of same, which proposes land disturbances between 400 square feet and 2,400 square feet of gross lot area, a CFG permit from the Building Inspector shall be required.
 The Building Inspector may refer any application for a CFG permit to the Town Engineer.
 The cost of said review, which is reasonable and necessary to the decision-making function, shall be borne by the applicant.
 The Building Inspector, in issuing a CFG permit, must require that soil erosion control measures be installed to reduce impacts to adjoining properties, watercourses, or waterbodies.